kyma-project/istio/docs/user/00-30-istio-sidecars.md

 By default, Istio installed as part of the Istio module [is configured](./01-50-default-istio-setup.md) with automatic Istio proxy sidecar injection disabled.
 This means that none of Pods of your workloads (such as deployments and StatefulSets; except any workloads in the `kyma-system` Namespace) get their own sidecar proxy container running next to your application.

-With an Istio sidecar, the resource becomes part of Istio service mesh, which brings the following benefits that would be complex to manage otherwise.
+With an Istio sidecar, the resource becomes part of Istio Service Mesh, which brings the following benefits that would be complex to manage otherwise.

 ## Secure communication

-In Kyma's [default Istio configuration](./smsh-02-default-istio-setup-in-kyma.md), [peer authentication](https://istio.io/latest/docs/concepts/security/#peer-authentication) is set to cluster-wide `STRICT` mode.
+In Kyma's [default Istio configuration](./01-50-default-istio-setup.md), [peer authentication](https://istio.io/latest/docs/concepts/security/#peer-authentication) is set to cluster-wide `STRICT` mode.
 This ensures that your workload only accepts [mutual TLS traffic](https://www.cloudflare.com/learning/access-management/what-is-mutual-tls/) where both, client and server certificates, are validated to have all traffic encrypted.
 This provides each service with a strong identity, with reliable key and certificate management system.

 Another security benefit of having a sidecar proxy is that you can perform [request authentication](https://istio.io/latest/docs/reference/config/security/request_authentication/) for your service.
 Istio enables request authentication with JSON Web Token (JWT) validation using a custom authentication provider.
 Learn how to [secure your workload using JWT](../../03-tutorials/00-api-exposure/apix-05-expose-and-secure-a-workload/apix-05-03-expose-and-secure-workload-jwt.md).

 ## Observability

 Furthermore, Istio proxies improve tracing: Istio performs global tracing and forwards the data to a tracing backend using the [OTLP protocol](https://opentelemetry.io/docs/reference/specification/protocol/).
-Learn more in [Tracing Architecture](../../01-overview/telemetry/telemetry-03-traces.md#architecture).
+Learn more in [Tracing Architecture](https://kyma-project.io/docs/kyma/latest/01-overview/telemetry/telemetry-03-traces/).

 Kiali is another tool to monitor the service mesh; and Kyma configures Istio to export metrics necessary to support Kiali features that facilitate managing, visualizing, and troubleshooting your service mesh.
 Learn more about deploying Kiali to your Kyma cluster in our [Kiali example](https://github.com/kyma-project/examples/tree/main/kiali).